arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/vscode.md

 - **Data Visualization Integration**: Works seamlessly with various graphing libraries.
 - **Educational Tool**: Facilitates interactive learning in coding and data science.
 - **Research and Professional Use**: Aids in reproducible research with rich text support.
-- **Format Conversion**: Can convert notebooks to HTML, PDF, and more.
-- **Extension and Widget Support**: Enhances data analysis and reporting capabilities.
 - **Visual Studio Code Integration**: Supports Jupyter Notebooks natively.

-- You can do all of your data science work within VS Code using Jupyter Notebook.
+You can do all of your data science work within VS Code using Jupyter Notebook.

 <table>
   <tr>